 The focus group discussions were carried out as part of the field research process to generate the collective responses of the communities towards climate change interventions.
 Three focus group discussions were carried out in each of the two villages selected for the study.
 They each involved approximately 6 to 12 people representing different categories of households based on gender and ethnicity.
 It was relevant for this study to map the perceptions of different categories of households and community members (based on ethnicity and gender) in relation to the significance of community-based adaptation.
-The focus group discussions were carried out involving the project implementation agencies and both government and civil society staff in each of the research districts in order to map their perceptions of the effectiveness of the LAPA.
+The focus groups were also useful for analysing institutional structures at the local level.
+Two focus group discussions were carried out involving the project implementation agencies and both government and civil society staff in each of the research districts in order to map their perceptions of the effectiveness of the LAPA.